cp6/BunnyCDN-API/README.md

 For Pull zone, billing and statistics API interaction you will need your BunnyCDN API key, this is found in your dashboard in the My Account section.

-If you want to interact with storage zones you will need the name and password which can be obtained using this class below or at the storage zone panel.
+If you want to interact with storage zones you will need the name and password which can be obtained using this class below ```listPullZones()``` or at the storage zone panel.

 ## Features & abilities

 * List storage zones
-* Add storage zone
+* Add/create storage zone
 * Delete storage zone
 * Create folder in storage zone
 * Delete folder in storage zone